Tōbu Urban Park Line: Operation

 All trains were initially operated as all-stations "Local" services.
 Most trains, excluding a few from/to train depots, originate or terminate at Kashiwa Station which has a switchback.
 During the daytime, six trains run per hour.

 From 26 March 2016, limited-stop "Express" services were introduced on the line.
 During the daytime off-peak, these run at 30-minute intervals, stopping only at Iwatsuki between Ōmiya and Kasukabe, and all-stations between Kasukabe and Funabashi.
 The journey time between Omiya and Kasukabe is reduced by 6 minutes compared with all-stations "Local" services.

+After double tracking of the section from Takayanagi to Mutsumi was completed in 2019, in March 2020 express services were extended from Kashiwa to Funabashi, reducing travel time by a further 11 minutes.